ezelikman/eldochain/README.md

-# Eldochain: A blockchain for seniors' health record
+# GigaCoin: A cryptocurrency and blockchain for clean energy incentivization

 ## Setting up and running